razvanstanga/minimosd-frsky/readme.md

 - upload

 Working:
-- battery voltage from current sensor
+- battery voltage from current sensor (FCS-40A)
-- cell voltage (in temperature slot) from lipo voltage sensor
+- cell voltage (in temperature slot) from lipo voltage sensor (FLVSS)
-- amperage from current sensor
+- amperage from current sensor, old hub vfas (FAS-40/FAS-100/FAS-100-XT) and new smart port (FCS-40A)
-- altitude form bario sensor
+- altitude form bario sensor (FVAS-02H)
+- gps (GPS V2)
 - low battery warning
-- gps (wip)
 - you can use Config.
 Tool to edit the settings

 Todo :